hsf-training/hsf-training-docker/_episodes/02-pulling-images.md

 Much like how GitHub allows for web hosting and searching for code, the [Docker Hub][docker-hub] image registry allows the same for Docker images.
-Hosting and building of images is [free for public repositories][docker-hub-billing] and allows for downloading images as they are needed.
+Hosting images is [free for public repositories][docker-hub-billing] and allows for downloading images as they are needed.
-Additionally, through integrations with GitHub and Bitbucket, Docker Hub repositories can be linked against Git repositories so that
-[automated builds of Dockerfiles on Docker Hub][docker-hub-builds] will be triggered by pushes to repositories.
+Additionally, you can configure your GitLab or GitHub CI pipelines to automatically build and push docker images to Docker Hub.

 # Pulling Images